jeffthomasiii/Just-a-Thought-Blog/_posts/2026-02-27-The-Servant-Not-the-Shepherd.md

 layout: post
 title: "The Servant, Not the Shepherd"
 subtitle: "Why AI should help carry the load, not define the direction"
-description: "Reflecting on the role of technology as a ministry helper—not a leader—and how we guard against misplacing trust."
+description: "Reflecting on the role of technology as a ministry helper, not a leader, and how we guard against misplacing trust."
 date: 2026-02-27
 author: Jeff Thomas III
 categories: